geekodour/mogoz/content/posts/20230315164241-file_descriptors.md

 > FD is not related to an inode, except as such may be used internally by particular file-system driver.
 </div>

--   FD is an abstract indicator to access a file or other input/output resources.
+-   FD is an `abstract indicator` to access a `file` or `other input/output resources`.
+    -   It's 100% opaque +ve integers
+    -   Even  if its called "file" descriptor it can be indicator to something  which is not a file too (but in unix everything is a file makes it fuzzy)
+        -   Up to V7 UNIX (1973-1979[2,3]), the file description table could literally only reference a file on disk, UNIX domain/TCP/UDP sockets weren't introduced until 4.2BSD.
 -   It decouples a file path (more correctly, an inode) from a file object inside a process and the Linux kernel.
 -   Allows for opening the same file
     -   An arbitrary number of times